JQChong/jet-lag/README.md

 ### Life 360
 Download Life 360 as it will be used for tracking seekers when you are playing as hiders.

+N.B.
+I was told that Google Family Link works as well, but it's only for Android users lol

 # Website (Note to self)

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.